Reasons Why You Should Be Using A Staging Environment in WordPress Development

-Firstly, A blank canvas from which you build a new website or create new pages you plan to add to an existing website.
-This way, your clients, your managers, or anyone else who feels like weighing in before it’s appropriate to do so is prohibited from seeing your work until you’re ready to share.
-A mirror image of a live website you want to test new WordPress, plugin, or theme updates on.
-Updates are first handled on the staging site.
-Upon confirming that no issues are present, you can move forward with them on the live site.
+First: a blank canvas where you can create a new site or pages to add to an existing site.
+That way, your work can’t be seen by your clients, managers, or anyone else who wants to have a say in due course until you’re ready to share it.
+A mirror of a live website where you want to test a new WordPress, plugin, or theme update.
+Updates are first performed on the staging site.
+After confirming that there is no problem, it can be operated on-site.

-Secondly, creates a mirror image of a live website you want to implement code or design updates to.
-This is especially helpful if you’re attempting to code a new feature on your own and are nervous about the repercussions of something breaking as a result.
-Clone of a live website you’ll use to save time developing a similarly structured WordPress site from-scratch.
+Second: a mirror of the live website is created when you want to implement code or design updates.
+This is especially useful when writing a new feature and worrying about the repercussions if something goes wrong.
+Live site cloning saves time in developing a similarly structured WordPress site from scratch.

-- Staging sites save time you would otherwise spend repairing the white screen of death or troubleshooting other issues caused by cowboy coding on the live installation.
+- Using a staging site saves you the time you would otherwise have to spend fixing a white screen of death or other problems caused by cowboy coding on a live install.

-This means having the same: Hosting.
-WordPress version.
-PHP version.
-Theme version.
-Plugin versions.
-Configurations that are essential to how the site works on the live host.
-To set up a mirror image of your WordPress site in the staging environment, you can use one of three means: the manual method, work with your managed WordPress host or use a WordPress plugin.
+To set up a mirror of your WordPress site in a staging environment, use one of three options: the manual method, a managed WordPress host, or a WordPress plugin.

 Managed WordPress Hosting

-While the manual method has you working within the control panel and SFTP to set up a staging environment, there is another option outside of WordPress that will do the same thing.
+While the manual method has you working within the control panel and SFTP to set up a staging environment, another option outside of WordPress will do the same.
 However, this one requires much less work on your part.

 Your WordPress host will also be able to save backups of your staging site, so you won’t have to worry about losing progress or “breaking” the test site without a quick way to reset it.